yovannyr/PineCone.net/README.md

 7. Currently it is shipped with AWS engine (SWF and DynamoDB) and MySQL engine.
 8. Plans to support other backends like SQL Server, Cassandra etc.

-### Please read PineCone.pdf for the deatiled documentation
+### Please read PineCone.pdf for the detailed documentation